MaeWoods/aocseq/README.md

 library("aocseq")

-Steps to run the software are illustrated below in the flow chart and functions are documented in detail in the manual.
-Single cel
+Steps to run the software are illustrated below in the flow chart and functions are defined in the documentation.
+The fuctionality circled with the dashed ine is availabe in version 0.1.0 of the software.
-Sequence and time series data are imported along with total T cell numbers at each time point.  **aocseq** is different to alternative TCR frequencing tracking methods because instead of setting a difference in frequency to label cells *a priori*, or modelling the probability of cell capture as a binomial distribution, **aocseq** is Bayesian, in the sense that the frequency of all clonotypes at all time points are included in a statistical model to fit the average expansion of all clonotypes within a product over time.
-From this model, individual clonotypes can be classified as it is common for clonotypes to fall below the limit of detection in time series immunosequencing experiments model and the tool is designed to model this by including drop out events.

-Results of VRTrack provide additional to extrapolate the CDR3 sequences of T cell clonotypes with the greatest expansion, annotates these clonotypes with sequence metadata so that the frequency of clonotypes that share the same amino acid sequence (homoplastic frequency) can be jointly merged with expansion, queried in online databases and included as additional metadata in a single cell RNA sequencing (scRNAseq) experiment.

 <img src="aocseq.png" width="100%"></img>

 Flow chart showing aocseq usage  “Created in Lucidchart, www.lucidchart.com”.

 # Getting started:
-Initial preprocessing of gene expression arrays with cell type annotation is provided in the function CombineData, outputs are compatible with the environments single cell experiment, Seurat and scanpy.
-There are several options for quality control during the combine data process, however the reader is encouraged to  Total numbers $(n)$ of T cells for each condition and time point must be included as a vector.
-The numbers should be listed in sequential order of time points and the ordering of the conditions should not change between time points, for example for $j$ conditions $n_{1}-n_{j}$ over $k$ time points $n_{1}(1)-n_{j}(k)$, the input vector should be in the form $$N=(n_{1}(1),n_{2}(1),...,n_{j}(1),...,n_{1}(k),n_{2}(k),...,n_{j}(k)).$$ If importing an Adaptive TCR immunoseq assay, the input files are the track rearrangements files for both the nucleic acid and amino acid sequences and the rearrangements file.
+Initial preprocessing of gene expression arrays with cell type annotation is provided in the function CombineData,

+If importing immunoseq data without single cell RNA or hashtagged sequencing, outputs of aocseq are compatible with the environments single cell experiment, Seurat and scanpy but are stored in S4 objects that can be added to an S4 object of class Seurat.
+If importing an Adaptive TCR immunoseq assay, total numbers $(n)$ of T cells for each condition and time point must be included as a vector.
+The numbers should be listed in sequential order of time points and the ordering of the conditions should not change between time points, for example for $j$ conditions $n_{1}-n_{j}$ over $k$ time points $n_{1}(1)-n_{j}(k)$, the input vector should be in the form $$N=(n_{1}(1),n_{2}(1),...,n_{j}(1),...,n_{1}(k),n_{2}(k),...,n_{j}(k)).$$ The input files are the track rearrangements files for both the nucleic acid and amino acid sequences and the rearrangements file.
 For alternative data, matrices must be included in a specific format.
 Two matrices are required for input, one with the CDR3 sequence in amino acids and another with the CDR3 sequence in nucleic acids.
 Rows of the matrix must correspond to unique TCRBeta CDR3s and columns of the matrix should correspond to the TCR repertoire for each sample so that elements of the matrix are the productive frequency of each rearrangement for each sample.

 Columns should be organised in the same way as the cell number input, i.e. by treatment or donor first for the initial time point, so that for $q$ unique CDR3 sequences, $j$ conditions and $k$ time points, the input matrix $M$ has $q$ rows and $j\mbox{k}$ columns